ovh/manager/packages/components/ng-ui-router-layout/src/oui-modal/README.md

 # `ouiModal` layout

-> Allow to open a ui-route directly in a `oui-modal`.
+> Allow to open a Ui-Router route directly in a `oui-modal`.

 ## Usage